zenml-io/zenml/examples/seldon_deployment/README.md

 3. models deployed with Seldon Core need to be stored in some form of persistent shared storage that is accessible from the Kubernetes cluster where Seldon Core is installed (e.g. AWS S3, GCS, Azure Blob Storage, etc.).

-### 🚅 That seems like a lot of infrastructure work.
-Is there a Zen 🧘 way to run this example?

-Yes!
-With [ZenML Stack Recipes](../../docs/book/advanced-guide/practical/stack-recipes.md), you can now provision all the infrastructure you need to run your ZenML pipelines with just a few simple commands.

-The flow to get started for this example can be the following:

-1. Pull the `aws_minimal` recipe to your local system.
-Learn more about what this recipe does from its README.

-    ```shell
-    zenml stack recipe pull aws_minimal
-    ```
-2. (Optional) 🎨 Customize your deployment by editing the default values in the `locals.tf` file.

-3. 🚀 Deploy the recipe with this simple command.

-    ```shell
-    zenml stack recipe deploy aws_minimal
-    ```
-    > **Note**
-    > This command can also automatically import the resources created as a ZenML stack for you.
-Just run it with the `--import` flag and optionally provide a `--stack-name` and you're set!
-Keep in mind, in that case, you'll need all integrations for this example installed before you run this command.

-    > **Note**
-    > You should also have [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [docker](https://docs.docker.com/engine/install/) installed on your local system with the local [docker client authorized](https://cloud.google.com/sdk/gcloud/reference/auth/configure-docker) to push to your cloud registry.

-4. You'll notice that a ZenML stack configuration file gets created 🤯!
-You can run the following command to import the resources as a ZenML stack, manually.
-You either need to have the `aws`, `mlflow` and `seldon` integrations installed before importing the stack or you can go into the YAML file and delete the sections on the `experiment_tracker` and `model_deployer` to not have them importer at all.

-    ```shell
-    zenml stack import <STACK_NAME> -f <PATH_TO_THE_CREATED_STACK_CONFIG_YAML>

-    # set the imported stack as the active stack
-    zenml stack set <STACK_NAME>
-    ```

-5. You should now create a secret for the RDS MySQL instance that will allow ZenML to connect to it.
-Use the following command:

-    ```bash
-    zenml secret register aws_rds_secret \
-        --schema=mysql \
-        --user=<user> \
-        --password=<password>
-    ```

-    The values for the username and password can be obtained by running the following commands inside your recipe directory.

-    ```bash
-    terraform output metadata-db-username

-    terraform output metadata-db-password
-    ```

-You can now skip directly to the [part of this guide where you define ZenML secrets](#aws-authentication-with-implicit-iam-access) for Seldon!

 #### Installing Seldon Core (e.g. in an EKS cluster)